6

 Our bottom four children were born with no allergy conditions.
 This was an amazing relief for us!

 Since we started growing our own food, our own digestive disorders have been healed.
-My husband used to be more prone to "food poisoning" and now that is a very rare occurrence for any of us.
+My husband used to be more prone to stomach issues and now that is a very rare occurrence for any of us.

-Even though we are considered a very large family of 8, we do not get sick as often as we used to 5 years ago!
+Even though we are considered a very large family of eight, we do not get sick as often as we used to 5 years ago!

-Our food tastes better.
+Our food tastes better when we grow it.
 We've only discovered how fresh figs taste vastly different from store-bought ones.

 The same is true of tomatoes.
 No two tomatoes in our garden seem to taste alike.